coffeecms/go_arrow_cache_cpu_gpu/README.md

-Here's the updated `README.md` file that includes detailed instructions for setting and getting keys with CPU and GPU modes, along with instructions on how to run the benchmarks:

----

-# High-Performance Cache Management System with Apache Arrow
+# High-Performance Cache Management System with Apache Arrow - https://blog.lowlevelforest.com/

 This project implements a high-performance key-value cache system in Go, utilizing **Apache Arrow** for efficient memory handling and supporting large-scale connections.
 The system supports caching data with a **Time To Live (TTL)** mechanism to automatically expire stale items.
 Additionally, the system can operate in **CPU** and **GPU** modes for setting and getting cache entries.